Retirement

 The Three C’s: Clarity, Confidence, and Control

 [00:05:02] Dean Barber: That uncertainty causes the anxiety.
-When we’re using our Guided Retirement System, it’s to create clarity, which can create confidence, and then ultimately put you in control.
+When we’re using our financial planning tool when meeting with clients and prospective clients, we’re aiming to create clarity, which can create confidence, and then ultimately put you in control.

 I have similar scenario to Logan’s, but it’s still a little bit of different story.
 This woman has been retired for several years and lost her husband last year.
 One of the things that we talked about in her year-end meeting in 2021 was her desire to take all her kids and grandkids on a special vacation to the mountains of Colorado and rent a ski in-ski out right on the slopes and pay for lift tickets and everybody to go on the trip.
 She was paying for the whole 9 yards.